 PICSA has worked hard over the last three years in developing its capacity to build a sound vibrant organisation.
 PICSA has approximately 24 affiliated organisations from cultural, religious, media, sports and academic.
 PICSA has become an integral part of the Pacific Islands community inclusive of the wider South Australian community.

 I join a team of enthusiastic, committed and passionate

 individuals on the executive Management board, who bring with them a diverse range of

 I am highly optimistic and excited with the opportunities

 that are evolving for the Pacific Islands communities in South Australia.

-PICSA is continuing to grow from strength to strength, as a result of the ongoing support and assistance from sponsors, member organisations, affiliates, and the continued support of the general Pacific Islands Community of South Australia.
+PICSA is continuing to grow from strength to strength, as a result of the ongoing support and assistance from sponsors, member organisations, affiliates, and of course a brilliant team of highly skilled and experienced individuals who make up the management.

 With your support, I look forward to a brighter and prosperous future.

 Pacific Islands Council of South Australia